-If you're traveling with kids over the age of 12 and looking for a truly frightening stop for your Halloween adventure in San Antonio, there's no better place than the 13th Floor Haunted House—the oldest and longest-running Halloween attraction in the city.
+If you're traveling with kids over the age of 12 and are looking for a truly frightening stop for your Halloween adventure in San Antonio, there's no better place than the 13th Floor Haunted House—the oldest and longest-running Halloween attraction in the city.

-One day a year, the San Antonio Riverwalk celebrates all things spooky with a free festival.
-This year's event, "The Haunted River," will feature live music, dancing, costume contests, and the haunted river parade floating "corpses" in the San Antonio River.
+Once a year, the San Antonio Riverwalk celebrates all things spooky with The Haunted River festival, a full-day of live music, dancing, costume contests, and the haunted river parade floating "corpses" in the San Antonio River.

 While you can still enjoy all of SeaWorld's various attractions during the daytime this month—including kid-friendly games, activities, and performances—the park turns up the level of fright around sunset each night, which may be too scary for younger children.

-Much like SeaWorld, Six Flags Fiesta Texas transforms every Halloween into a theme park straight out of your worst nightmares, but unlike the waterpark, Fight Fest is just as scary in the daytime as it is in the evening.
+Every Halloween, Six Flags Fiesta Texas transforms into a theme park straight out of your worst nightmares and is just as scary in the daytime as it is in the evening.
 Crawling with ghouls and zombies from mid-September until Halloween, the park will also feature special attractions like haunted mazes, pulse-pounding rides, and holiday-themed live entertainment throughout the month.

 Admission to the San Antonio Zoo automatically grants you and your family access to these holiday-themed games and activities, but you'll have to pay a little extra to take a ride on the Zoo Boo Express train.